Mission Accomplished

 Description

-As reported by the artist himself, the theme of the work was “just too raw at the time”, so instead he realized for the exhibition Breaking News (Dedicated to Peter Watkins), a site-specific work for the miniature rooms at the Carnegie Museum of Art, where he overlapped the rooms and reconstructions of ancient battles with architectural elements, coeval furnishing and a television for the transmission of images.
+As reported by the artist himself, the theme of the work was “just too raw at the time.”
+Instead, for the exhibition Breaking News (Dedicated to Peter Watkins), he created a site-specific work for the miniature rooms at the Carnegie Museum of Art, where he overlapped models and reconstructions of ancient battles with architectural elements, period furnishings, and a television transmitting images.

 Read more.